 By PHIL ANDERSON

 Securities offered through Securities America, Inc., Member FINRA/SIPC.
-Advisory services offered through Securities America Advisors, Inc. Financial Services of Winona and the Securities America Companies are independently owned.
+Advisory services offered through Securities America Advisors, Inc. Financial Services of Winona and Securities America are separate entities.

 Written by Securities America for distribution by Phillip L. Anderson.